goncaloroque30/GRAPE-Docs/docs/Application.md

 | Operation | &#10003;  | `Arrival`, `Departure`     |      |
 | ID        | &#10003;  |                            |      |
 | Type      | &#10003;  | `Simple`, `Vectors`, `Rnp` |      |

-On import error: does not add the Route.

 #### Routes Simple